MirrorNetworking/Mirror/docs/General/Contributing.md

 This is an open source project and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the main project itself.

+If you haven't already, come find us in [Discord](https://discord.gg/wvesC6).
+We want you working on things you're excited about, and we can give you instant feedback.

 ### I don't want to read this whole thing I just have a question!!!

 We currently allow our users to use the issue tracker for support questions.
 But please be wary that maintaining an open source project can take a lot of time from the maintainers.
 If asking for a support question, state it clearly and take the time to explain your problem properly.
 Also, if your problem is not strictly related to this project we recommend you to use Stack Overlow instead.

 ## How Can I Contribute?

+### Testing

+We have a handful of unit tests, but most of our testbed consists of running it with existing projects.
+Try our builds and pull requests in your own projects and let us know how it goes.

 ### Reporting Bugs